 Fortunately, we had a membership program that helped us bootstrap while we worked on finding more agency clients.

-Your business is not static — especially early on.
+Your business is not static -- especially early on.
 Take risks.
 Make changes.
 Find the path that fits your vision and pushes you forward.
 While you're at it, it doesn't cause any harm to perform a SWOT Analysis for your business to explore the best way forward.

 If you’re short on money, look to unconventional ways to fill the gap.
 Never rule anything out just because it wasn’t in the plans.